 About the Health Care for the Homeless Network

-About homelessness in King County
+About homelessness and its impact in King County

 To learn more about homelessness and health, visit the National Health Care for the Homeless Council and the King County Homelessness Assistance & Continuum of Care Planning.

 Overview of the Health Care for the Homeless Network (HCHN)

 HCHN collaborates with nine community-based partner agencies in serving homeless adults, families, and youth/young adults.
 These agencies send care providers to over 60 locations throughout King County.
 Our flexible model allows these providers to meet people where they are, both geographically and in terms of their readiness for appointment-based services.
 Service sites include shelters, day centers, transitional housing programs, meal programs, and clinics.
 Many services are provided on the streets by outreach teams.
 Interdisciplinary, interagency care teams integrate a broad range of medical, mental health, substance abuse, case management, and health access services.
 Stand-alone services such as dental care are also provided at some clinic sites.